 - All documents and letters must be notarized to be considered official, prior to submission.

 - Affidavit of Health Insurance – This document is required to inform Consulate Officers that you will have health insurance for your time abroad.
-You should include the HTH Health Insurance letter with this document.
-All Arcadia students are enrolled in HTH Health Insurance, which satisfies any health insurance requirements asked for by the Italian Consulates.
+You should include your Arcadia-provided health insurance letter with this document.
+All Arcadia students are enrolled in health insurance, which satisfies any health insurance requirements asked for by the Italian Consulates.
 Because of this, you will not need to include any other health insurance information.
 The Affidavit of Health Insurance Coverage can be found on your consulate's website.

-- HTH Health Insurance Letter – HTH Insurance is included in your program fee.
+- Arcadia-Provided Health Insurance Letter – Health insurance is included in your program fee.
 This document should accompany your Affidavit of Health Insurance.
-You will receive this in your Acceptance Pack.
+You will receive this in your Visa Pack.

 - Copy of your round trip flight itinerary – The Consulate will require a copy of your flight itinerary verifying an arrival and departure flight.
 If you do not have an itinerary showing that you are returning to the U.S. at the end of your stay, your visa application could be rejected.
 Most consulates will accept a copy/print out from your travel agent/service or airline.
 You should have this itinerary notarized if you mail the application.